Jin-Yanhong/blogServer/README.md

 ## Description

-This project is my personal blog server,mainly use `nodejs/express.js`, `MongoDB/mongoose`, heavily used `javascript`. features are very simple and only includes basic crud
+This project is my personal blog server,mainly use `express.js`, `MongoDB`, heavily used `javascript`.

 ## How to start